MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 CREATE VIEWS FROM SOURCE mz_source;
 ```

-Under the hood, Materialize parses this statement into view definitions for each table that can be used as a base for your materialized view.
+Under the hood, Materialize parses this statement into view definitions for each table that can be used as a base for your materialized views.

 ##### Postgres schemas